Frequently Asked Questions for Applicants

 For Preliminary Applicants

 Categorical and preliminary interns are treated the same at our program and held to the same standards and expectations.
+The exception that they are not expected to maintain a continuity clinic (a Y block of outpatient clinic) and instead have more elective time.
 The preliminary interns rotate through the same inpatient rotations and at the end of their intern year, are extremely prepared for subspecialty training as they have a solid foundation in general internal medicine.
 We set our preliminary interns up for success as they transition to the next step in their training.

 Contact Us